-- 1. The most interesting method is updateCredentials ().
-There you'll get the current request and you'll have to make sure that credentials sent from the client will be fetched and stored in the token. - methods of the interface. mostly 2.
-Implement remaining These ters and setters, have a look one of the existing tokens (for example in Neos\Flow\Security\Authentication\Token\UsernamePassword), if you need more information.
+- 1. The most interesting method is updateCredentials().
+There you'll get the current request and you'll have to make sure that credentials sent from the client will be fetched and stored in the token. - 2.
+Implement methods of the interface. mostly the remaining These are getthe tokens ters and setters, have а look one of existing (for example in Neos\Flow\Security\Authentication\Token\UsernamePassword), if you need more information.